Jack5316/Jack5316.github.io/_pages/about.md

 ---
-layout: archive
-title: "CV"
-permalink: /cv/
+permalink: /
+title: "Biography of Jiawei Tan-Jack"
+excerpt: "About me"
 author_profile: true
 redirect_from:
+  - /about/
-  - /resume
+  - /about.html
 ---

-# Biography
-Jiawei Tan is currently a Y3 UG student in XJTLU.
-His interest cover philosophy, productivity.
+Jiawei Tan is currently a year 3 undergraduate at Xi'an Jiaotong-liverpool University and University of Liverpool.
+His interest covers philosophy and productivity.

-# Education
+## Education

----
-B.S., 2010 - 2022, School of Advanced Technology, Major of Electronic Science and Technology, Xi’an Jiaotong-Liverpool University (Dual Degree of University of Liverpool), Suzhou, China
+B.S., 2020 - 2022, School of Advanced Technology, Major of Electronic Science and Technology, Xi'an Jiaotong-Liverpool University (Dual Degree of University of Liverpool), Suzhou, China

-# Skill
-- Matlab
-- C
-- Python
+## Research experience

+1. Xi'an Jiaotong-Liverpool University, School of Advance Technology, Summer Undergraduate Research Fellowship

+   Advisors: Sang.
+Lam

+   Position: RA

-# Contact
+## Contact
-**jiaweitan531@gmail.com**
+* e-mail: jiaweitan531@gmail.com